 - General pain in mouth or throat

-If you observe any of these indications, it is wise to get in contact with your dentist and schedule an appointment to ensure everything is healthy.
+If you observe any of these indications, it is wise to contact your dentist and schedule an appointment to ensure everything is healthy.

 Although your oral symptoms may not be linked to cancer, an oral cancer screening only takes a few minutes and provides ease-of-mind.
 Nevertheless, other causes for your oral-related symptoms can be appropriately diagnosed and treated by a dental professional.

-White lesions in/around mouth area (flat or raised) that tend to bleed if scraped.
-Often precancerous; can develop into other cancers.
+Erythroplakia: Red lesions in and around the mouth that tend to bleed if scraped.
+Often precancerous, they can develop into other cancers.
 A quarter of cases are already cancerous.

-Red lesions in/around mouth area (flat or raised) that tend to bleed if scraped.
-Often precancerous; can develop into other cancers.
+Leukoplakia: White lesions in or around the mouth that tend to bleed if scraped.
+Often precancerous, they can develop into other cancers.
 A quarter of cases are already cancerous.

-Slow-growing cancer found in about 5 percent of oral cancer patients that is rare to spread to other areas of the body
+Verrucous carcinoma: Slow-growing cancer found in about 5 percent of oral cancer patients that is rare to spread to other areas of the body.

-Ways to reduce risks of oral cancer include minimal alcohol intake, a healthy diet, limited tobacco usage, and sun exposure in moderation.
-Age, HPV infections, level of oral standing, and immunosuppression account for a greater oral cancer risk.
+Ways to reduce oral cancer risks include minimal alcohol intake, a healthy diet, limited tobacco usage, and sun exposure in moderation.
+Age, HPV infections, level of moral standing, and immunosuppression account for greater oral cancer risk.